You just got a notice from your home insurance company that says your policy is being canceled. Now what?

 Take a deep breath and get ready to act quickly.
 You have a small window to get things back on track so you can keep your house protected and meet your mortgage requirements.

 Let’s take a look at what to do if your homeowners insurance policy is canceled.
-You’ll learn the difference between a cancellation and a non-renewal and common homeowners insurance cancellation reasons, too.
+You’ll learn the difference between a cancelation and a non-renewal and common homeowners insurance cancelation reasons, too.

 A canceled policy means the insurance company terminates an existing policy before the term is through.
 In other words, the coverage will end before the original expiration date.
 If you’ve had the policy for at least two months, there’s usually only two reasons that would happen: you didn’t pay the premium or they suspected fraud.